wellyshen/react-cool-starter/README.md

 ```

 You can also use [istanbul's ignore hints](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md#ignoring-code-for-coverage-purposes) to specify specific lines of code to skip instrumenting.

+## Known Issue

+If the hot reloading doesn't working, it might caused by the following error.
+You can solve this problem by click the "Refresh Button" from your browser.

+> Refused to execute script from 'app.js' because its MIME type ('text/html') is not executable, and strict MIME type checking is enabled.

 ## To Do...